-The variables are to be submitted together with regular data transmission.
+The variables are to be submitted together with regular data transmission topic incomes, including income from property and capital and interhousehold transfers

-HI130: INTEREST EXPENSES [NOT INCLUDING INTEREST EXPENSES FOR PURCHASING THE MAIN DWELLING] (OPTIONAL)
+HI130G: INTEREST EXPENSES [NOT INCLUDING INTEREST EXPENSES FOR PURCHASING THE MAIN DWELLING] (OPTIONAL)

-Topic and detailed Module/Measuring the impact of COVID-19 on households and living
+Topic and detailed Income, consumption, and elements of wealth, including debts/ Other

-topic conditions

-Variable type Ad-hoc optional module 2021
+Variable type Annual (Starting from 2021)

 Unit Household

 Reference period Income reference period

 Mode of collection Household respondent or register

 In use (period) New, 2021 (as optional)

 Series' differences Not applicable

 Values and Format 1 - 999999.99 Income (national currency)

-0 No income

 Type of variable Flag name Flag comp.
-Type of information Values Income F Two-digit flag: Most common source or method 1 Collected via survey/interview variable first digit 2 Collected from administrative data 3 Deductive/logical imputation (also including top- and bottom-coding) 4 Gross/net conversion 5 Model-based imputation 6 Donor imputation 7 Not possible to establish the most common source or method Type of collected 1 Net of tax on income at source and social contributions value value 9 Not applicable (the value was not collected) -1 Missing Alternative: One digit -4 Amount included in another income component -5 This scheme does not exist at national level -7 Not applicable (HB010 not equal to 2021) -8 Not applicable (variable not collected) F Imputation factor r = collected -999999.99-999999.99 value / recorded va value 100 • If problem of dividing by 0 appears
+Type of information Values Modality labels Income variable F F Two-digit flag: first digit Most common source or method 1 Collected via survey/interview 2 Collected from administrative data 3 Deductive/logical imputation (also including top- and bottom-coding) 4 Gross/net conversion 5 Model-based imputation 6 Donor imputation 7 Not possible to establish the most common source or method Two-digit flag: second digit Alternative: One digit Type of collected value 1 Net of tax on income at source and social contributions 9 Not applicable (the value was not collected) -1 Missing -4 Amount included in another income component -5 This scheme does not exist at national level -8 Not applicable (variable not collected) IF Imputation factor = collected value / recorded value 100 999999.99- 999999.99 Collected value / Recorded value 100 If problem of dividing by 0 appears

 Interest expenses refer to the amount of interest paid for regular bank loans, student loans and other interests paid.
-The variable aims to collect the total amount that the household spent on interests during the income reference period.

-This variable refers to interest paid on any loans taken from bank, non-bank organizations or individuals as well loans for different purposes (mortgages for any secondary properties, loans for car, education, holidays as well as expenses not defined in advance).
-Interest expenses should not include interest expenses for purchasing the main dwelling (residence) but includes the mortgages for any secondary properties.
+This variable aims to collect the total amount that the household spent on interests during the income reference period.
+It refers to interest paid on any loans taken from bank, non-bank organizations or individuals as well loans for different purposes (mortgages for any secondary properties, loans for car, education, holidays as well as expenses not defined in advance).
+Interest expenses should not include interest expenses for purchasing the main dwelling (residence), but includes the mortgages for any secondary properties.